 An AP shall provide a device ID when required by the procedures described below:

-When using PASN authentication, in the Device ID element in the second PASN frame.
+When using PASN authentication, in the Device ID subelement in the second PASN frame. (#210)

 When using FILS authentication, in the Device ID element in the Association Response frame.